firefly-iii/docs/docs/docs/firefly-iii/other-pages/3rdparty.md

 [Firefly III Command Line Interface](https://github.com/afonsoc12/firefly-cli) is a tool made by [@afonsoc12](https://github.com/afonsoc12) to enter transactions into Firefly III over the command line.

+### PHP API library

+[A PHP library](https://github.com/StanSoftBG/oauth2-firefly-iii) was developed by [StanSoft.BG Ltd.](https://github.com/StanSoftBG) that you can use to talk to Firefly III in PHP.

 ### Firefly III Bot

 [Firefly Bot](https://github.com/vjFaLk/firefly-bot).
 A bot to create transactions through Telegram.
 Created by GitHub user [@vjFaLk](https://github.com/vjFaLk).